insightfinder/InsightAgent/kafka_logs/Readme.md

 Platform: Linux

-InsightFinder agent can be used to collect metrics from kafka.
+This agent is used to collect log data from kafka.

 ##### Instructions to register a project in Insightfinder.com
 - Go to the link https://insightfinder.com/